Community Impact and Benefit

 Locally-Driven: The YMCA of Greater Cleveland was developed through the support of local community leaders based on the specific needs of each community.
 The Branch Community Advisory Boards and various committees are made up of volunteers from within the local community that provide leadership, support and direction to the branch and its staff.

-Volunteer Hours: This year, the YMCA of Greater Cleveland has mobilized more than 1,083 volunteers to serve within our branches and our programs.
-The 30,716 hours contributed by these volunteers totals $913,860 in dollar value worth of time given back to the community.
+Volunteer Hours: This year, the YMCA of Greater Cleveland has mobilized more than 2,000 volunteers to serve within our branches and our programs.
+The 32,095 hours contributed by these volunteers totals $1,141,712 in dollar value worth of time given back to the community.
 In addition, employees of the YMCA are encouraged to give back to their communities by serving on local boards and volunteering their time at community events.
-In 2011, staff from the Y of Greater Cleveland contributed $18,686 in service to their community.

-Front-Line Community Service: In 2011, the YMCA of Greater Cleveland received $2,848,094 in government funding including grants, contracts and vouchers to provide front-line service.
+Front-Line Community Service: In 2012, the YMCA of Greater Cleveland received $2,428,465 in government funding including grants, contracts and vouchers to provide front-line service.
 For example, our Y-Haven program assists 263 homeless men ages 18 and older to become self-sufficient and achieve permanent housing.
-Through Y-Haven, these men receive transitional housing, treatment for substance abuse and mental illness, educational training, and vocational assistance. > Y-Haven & Open Door (PDF)
+Through Y-Haven, these men receive transitional housing, treatment for substance abuse and mental illness, educational training, and vocational assistance.

 Special Populations: The YMCA of Greater Cleveland recognizes the need for targeted programs for locally vulnerable populations.
 Because of this need, we have worked in collaboration with other agencies to provide diabetes education, programs for children with autism and other physical or developmental disabilities, activities for local group homes as well as swim programs for individuals with arthritis and multiple sclerosis.